-Our Customer Responsiveness goal is to exceed the performance of competitors in providing equipment that goes to work and stays at work, backed by world class parts and service support.
+Our Customer Responsiveness goal is to exceed the performance of competitors in providing equipment that goes to work and stays at work, backed by world-class parts and service support.
 Each of our businesses routinely measures customer satisfaction and develops roadmaps used to drive both step-change and incremental improvement in customer satisfaction.
 Our goal is annual improvement in our current businesses to achieve improved responsiveness versus our competition.

 Our Operational Efficiency goal is to achieve the highest return on invested capital in our peer group.
-This implies an efficient factory footprint, efficient supply and delivery chains, and a lean mindset that help eliminate waste throughout our processes for production, delivery, and service to the customer using the Terex Business System (as explained below).
-It is not our goal to be the lowest priced competitor, but to have the ability to compete on price when necessary.
+This implies an efficient factory footprint, efficient supply and delivery chains, and a lean mindset that helps eliminate waste throughout our processes for production, delivery, and service to the customer.
+It is our goal to provide the best value and have the ability to compete on price when necessary.
 Competition in all of our businesses is intense and we must position ourselves to compete more effectively during all phases of future business cycles.